grcrane/jtd-remote/docs/components/faq.md

 ### Frequently Asked Questions

-The calendar custom function grabs data from a Google spreadsheet (calendar) and embeds Google calendars within an iframe on the page.
-It uses the spreadsheet information to get the associated Google ID, iframe embed code, museum and title.
+The Frequently Asked Questions custom function grabs data from a Google spreadsheet (faqs) and displays the questions/answers in an accordian style list.
+Each museum will have a separate tab, and separate questions based on data from the spreadsheet.

 The frequently asked questions block is emplimented by adding a code block to the page with the following:

+***Cook book***
+- Edit the page
+- Click a "+" sign where you want to insert
+- Paste the following code block
+- Adust parameters as needed

-**Code block for calendar of events**
+**Code block for frequently asked questions**
 ```
 <script>
 $( document ).ready(function() {